Don't be a victim

 - It's important to remember that if you've already been drinking, it may make you less aware of any danger.

-What should you do if you think that your drink has been spiked?
+What should I do if I think my drink has been spiked?

-Your trusted person should take you to the accident and emergency (A&E) department of your nearest hospital and tell the medical staff that you think your drink has been spiked.
+Your friend, or someone you trust, should take you to the nearest accident and emergency (A&E) department and tell the medical staff your drink may have been spiked.

 If you have been sexually assaulted, even if you are too upset to report it to the police immediately, you should try to seek medical assistance if you have been hurt or injured.
 Any forensic evidence obtained during tests can be stored.